natjohan/confgen/README.rst

 	lisa;girl;Trust in yourself and you can achieve anything.;;yes maggie;baby;It's your fault I can't talk!;;yes

+..

+Note : the fisrt line must be your title line with the name of your variables (no space in your variables' name)

 So now, here is a first template example::

 	Welcome {{ name }},